COVID-19 Frequently Asked Questions

-Students who cannot attend class due to isolation or quarantine need to contact their instructors to coordinate making up any missed material.
+Students who cannot attend class due to isolation need to contact their instructors to coordinate making up any missed material.

 If you are interested, the Iowa Department of Health and the Center for Disease Control both are excellent resources available online.